TeamNeko/teamneko.github.io/source/_posts/2015-03-05-vienna-dot-rb-number-22.markdown

 about how we both want to apply for summer of code, our goals, and I think the conversation also wandered towards favourite video games.

 But, I digress.
 Flash forward to Vienna.rb #22.
-This came the day after Team Neko'S first meeting in Cafe Neko.
+This came the day after Team Neko's first meeting in Cafe Neko.
 As Pilar mentioned in the previous post, we were both excited to meet Luca Guidi to ask some questions about the Lotus project and to find out what is expected.
 Luca was very open to chat to us and we spoke over pizza